 Set the Tap and Click mappings for the touchpad, and use it as a mouse.
 We know that the second one was very anticipated, have fun ;)

 Make sure to check out the full list of fixes on our release notes page, and if you have any suggestions or comments, we’re always glad to chat.
-Follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun.
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.

 Happy holidays, stay safe and enjoy your games!